pgbercik/aplikacja_dyzury/README.md

 Spring Security,
 MySQL database.

+## Live demo
+Link to live demo will soon be available in here.

 ## Purpose of this app:
 This is a rostering app.
 It enables doctors to plan new duties as well as join duties planned by other doctors (max.
 8 doctors per duty).
 Users can define where (name of the hospital and name of the department) and when the duty takes place.